Widford, Essex: Toponymy

-Widford is first recorded in 1216 (as Witford); the later 13th century forms Wydiford and Wydeford show that derivation from "withig" (by the willows) is probable.
+Widford is first recorded in 1216 (as Witford); the later 13th century forms Wydiford and Wydeford show that derivation from "withig" (by the willows) and ford (crossing) is probable.
 The name of the River Wid is a later back formation.

 History

 In early times the area was inhabited by the Iceni and later by the East Saxons.
 In 1329, the manor of Widford was held by Edward of Woodstock, Earl of Kent; and it afterwards passed to the Mortimer, Bacon, Altham, and other families.

-On 1 April 1936 the parish was abolished and merged with Chelmsford, part also went to Writtle.
+Widford was an ancient parish in the Chelmsford hundred of Essex.
+In 1934 the parish was abolished.
+Most of the area, including the built up parts of the old village and areas where the suburbs of Chelmsford were growing into the parish, was absorbed into the municipal borough of Chelmsford.
+Some western parts of the parish, notably the parts in Hylands Park, went instead to the neighbouring parish of Writtle.
+At the 1931 census (the last before the abolition of the civil parish), Widford had a population of 457.